cryptrunner49/tulipscript/TULIPSCRIPT_USAGE.md

-# Seed Language Usage Guide
+# TulipScript Usage Guide

-Welcome to the Seed Language Usage Guide!
-Seed is a versatile scripting language that supports modern programming constructs, Unicode and emoji identifiers, and a variety of built-in features.
-This README provides practical examples and explanations of Seed's core features, making it an ideal starting point for developers.
+Welcome to the TulipScript Usage Guide!
+TulipScript is a versatile scripting language that supports modern programming constructs, Unicode and emoji identifiers, and a variety of built-in features.
+This README provides practical examples and explanations of TulipScript's core features, making it an ideal starting point for developers.
 Each section includes a code snippet from a corresponding `.seed` file, followed by a detailed explanation.

 ---